Engaging Students in Design

 Design for Groves of Trees

 We recommend that the design aims at planting multiple trees in groves to create a distinct forested space rather than planting individual trees in small boxes or individual pavement cutouts.
 Students can chalk out areas on the asphalt; create scale maps, models, and 3-D visualizations; and research final tree canopy size to envision the amount of space needed as young trees mature.
-The future canopy size of full-grown trees can be researched in resources such as SelecTree.
-The augmented reality app, Spacings, is a free tool for planning schoolyard forests and outdoor classrooms.

 Calculate Materials Needed